CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 #### FunctionIncludes

-A list of schemas to publish functions from.
+A list of the schemas to publish functions from.
-The default is to publish functions in `postgisftw`.
+The default is to publish functions in the `postgisftw` schema.

 #### LimitDefault